skramm/homog2d/docs/homog2d_manual.md

 This library does not provide exact arithmetic, it relies instead on basic floating-point types for storage and computations, but user can select the underlying type.
 The types are fully templated by the underlying numerical type.
+If more precision is required, an external library providing arbitrary binary size for numerical values can be used, [see here](#bignum).

 To make things simple, we introduce here only the default type, based on `double` (see [Numerical data types](#numdt) for details).

 The API is exposed both as member functions and as free functions.